clintcarter1999/JokesAPI/README.md

 I created this project as a learning exercise for ASP.Net MVC Core 3+ and Entity Framework Core.

 ## Coding Challenge
-Develop a RESTful API that allows users to anonymously create, modify, read, and delete jokes.
-I much prefer learning by creating something real.
+Develop a RESTful API that allows users to create, modify, read, and delete jokes.

 ### Requirements and Considerations
 I would define these as the stakeholder's customer interests.
 Each had design decisions impacting the release of phase 1 of this project.
 There are trade-offs that I cannot make without further information from the stakeholders.
 I would push back to get more information.